ReubenUKGB/ready-or-not-realistic-screen-effects/README.md

 **What this mod does**

-- Disables bleeding or blood effects when hurt
+- Disables bleeding and blood screen effects when hurt

-- Disables red colour fade effects when the player dies
+- Disables red colour fade screen effects when the player dies

-- Disables burn and chromatic abberation effects from Flashbangs
+- Disables burn and chromatic abberation screen effects from Flashbangs

-- Disables flash and unsharpening effects when healing
+- Disables flash and unsharpening screen effects when healing

-- Disables chromatic abberation effects when near death
+- Disables chromatic abberation screen effects when near death

-- Disables blur, unsharpening, blood, flash or tunnel vision effects when hit or being fired upon
+- Disables blur, unsharpening, blood, flash or tunnel vision screen effects when hit or being fired upon

-- Disables chromatic abberation or damage effects when Pepper sprayed
+- Disables chromatic abberation or damage screen effects when Pepper sprayed

-- Disables the red hue effect from CS Gas
+- Disables the red hue screen effect from CS Gas

-- Disables blur, chromatic abberation and tunnel vision effects from Stinger Grenades
+- Disables blur, chromatic abberation and tunnel vision screen effects from Stinger Grenades

-- Disables chromatic abberation, blur, screen shaking and tunnel vision effects when suppressed
+- Disables chromatic abberation, blur, screen shaking and tunnel vision screen effects when suppressed

 - Disables field of view changes when moving, supressed, hit, firing a weapon and when any equipment is used

 - Disables vertical climb due to recoil when firing weapons

 - Significantly reduces screen shaking effects when hit by bullets, in proximity to explosions and when discharging a firearm

 - Significantly reduces the duration of the white flash effect by explosions and the stun effect by explosions

-- Weapon names are accurate to real world counterparts

-- Weapon descriptions are accurate to real world counterparts
+- Weapon names and descriptions are accurate to real world counterparts

 <br/>